Best Narrative Design Tools for Game Developers (2026): 6 Picks

 - Clean, readable markup syntax designed for writers

-- Official Unity integration (ink-unity-integration plugin)
+- Official Unity integration (ink-unity-integration)

 - Godot support via godot-ink (C#) and inkgd (pure GDScript)

-- Free and open-source (MIT license)
+- Free and open source (MIT license)

 - Inky editor with live preview and error checking